Episode ThemeImage-Reflecting: Contentment.

 I have learned the secret of being content no matter what happens. . .
 I can do everything by the power of Christ.
 He gives me strength.

-Q. Why did the Trapper’s wife end up living in a mud hole?
+1. Why did the Trapper’s wife end up living in a mud hole?

-Q. What did he end up doing?
+3. What kind of work did Herculiz end up doing?

-A. After trying different things he realized that he didn’t want to change after all—so he went back to growing vegetables.
+1. Because she was never satisfied.
+2. He wanted to do something else besides grow vegetables.
+3. After trying different things he realized that he didn’t want to change after all—so he went back to growing vegetables.